NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Activity gallery camera

 Almost every day the surface of the earth moves!
 Check out this live USGS map of recent earthquakes or Current Earthquakes.
-Scientists use the Richter Scale based on an algorithmic amplitude of waves recorded by seismographs, or machines that register in waves the energy expended in the movement of the earth’s crust.
-More recently the Moment Magnitude Scale and Environmental Seismic Intensity scale (ESI 2007) are used to measure earthquake intensity.
-The intensity of earth movement is scaled on the effects of the earthquake on the natural environment.
+Scientists study the wave amplitude, fault size, and amount of slip of EarthQuakes.
+Using the several Magnitude scales based on an algorithmic amplitude of waves recorded by seismographs, or machines that register in waves the energy expended in the movement of the earth’s crust.
+More recently the Moment Magnitude Scale and Environmental Seismic Intensity Scale (ESI 2007) are used to measure earthquake intensity.
+The intensity of earth’s movement is scaled on the effects of the earthquake on the natural environment.
 These effects are considered to be primary or secondary after earthquakes happen.
 Primary effects cover immediate surface effects at the seismic source for crustal earthquakes of high magnitude, 5.5-6.0.
-Secondary effects are due to the ground shaking and include landslides, tsunamis, and surface breakage.
+Secondary effects are due to ground shaking and include landslides, tsunamis, and surface breakage.
 Watch this video of Natural Hazards to see the cause and effect of activity in the skies and on our earth.
 Make a map of the largest earthquakes in history or consider modeling an earthquake proof structure!

 Backgrounds 1423861928 earth activity 03